pivotal-cf/docs-pcf-gsg/README.md

 Getting Started
 ====

-This a quickstart guide for preparing your VMware vSphere or vCloud Air /vCloud environment and standing up Pivotal Cloud Foundry Elastic Runtime using [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF).
+This a quickstart guide for preparing your VMware vSphere or vCloud Air /vCloud environment and standing up Pivotal Cloud Foundry&reg; Elastic Runtime using [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf)&reg; (PCF).
 It is just one of the guides associated with the PCF release.
 The full doc set is:

 *  [Getting Started](https://github.com/pivotal-cf/docs-pcf-gsg): "Quick start" guide for preparing your VMware vSphere or vCloud Air / vCloud environment and standing up Elastic Runtime using PCF
 *  [Pivotal Cloud Foundry Installation Guide](https://github.com/pivotal-cf/pcf-docs): How to use PCF to install and manage components